metapensiero/metapensiero.pj/README.rst

-``import`` and ``from ... import`` statements are converted to ES6 imports, and the declaration of an ``__all__`` member on the module top level is translated to ES6 exports.
+``import`` and ``from ... import`` statements are converted to ES6 imports, and the declaration of an ``__all__`` member on the module top level is translated to ES6 named exports.

 .. list-table:: import and exports
   :header-rows: 1